-First and most important thing to keep in mind, is to understand that having a special day doesn’t always mean that it has to be perfect.
+The first and most important thing to keep in mind is to understand that having a special day doesn’t always mean that it has to be perfect.
 What do I mean by that?
 Not starting the ceremony at the exact minute you planned it or not having everybody you want at the wedding can feel like a total failure, but it’s really not.

-Destination Weddings are not for everybody, same as travelling isn’t.
-Having a trip can be stressful itself, having a large group added to that trip just complicates it a bit.
+Destination weddings are not for everybody, and neither is traveling.
+Taking a trip can be stressful itself, having a large group added to that trip just complicates it a bit.
 Imagine being a bride and you know things will get serious.

-That’s why is so important to understand that having a perfect day, can also mean things are going to fail.
+That’s why is so important to understand that having a perfect day can also mean that things are going to fail.
 And if something can fail, it will… like our dearest friend Murphy already knows.

-The bride and groom, as well as the guests, have a role in the wedding and everybody has to keep up to that role to help things running smoothly.
-Your guests can enjoy the day by being present, without having to be all over social media, or taking pictures with phones since there is already somebody taking care of that.. and most likely will do a much better job than the person holding the Ipad and blocking everybody’s view.
+The bride and groom, as well as the guests, have a role in the wedding and everybody has to keep up to that role to help things run smoothly.
+Your guests can enjoy the day by being present, without having to be all over social media, or taking pictures with phones since there is already somebody taking care of that.. and most likely, we will do a much better job than the person holding the Ipad and blocking everybody’s view.

 I would like to emphasize and concentrate your attention on this subject.
 Have you ever heard about an Unplugged Ceremony?

 Basically, an Unplugged Wedding Ceremony will allow you to get married in Punta Cana, or anywhere in the world you choose, and fulfill with the deepest goal a bride can have.
 Have all the attention from the guests on you and your beloved one, and not on Facebook counting likes of the photos they recently uploaded.

 You are probably wondering now… how do I do this?